justinchen00/page/billingservice/API definition.md

 The argument of `chargeItems` will be meaningful as `plan` is `custom` and `formula` exists.

-The new price calculated by the formula of this plan and the number of `charge item` in the argument of `chargeItems` will override the original price of `plan`.
+The original price of `plan` will be override by the new price calculated on two factors: (1) the formula of this plan; (2) the number of `charge item` in the argument of `chargeItems` .

 [PK] copy the custom field `billing credit` of `plan` onto the custom field `billing credit` of `subscription`.
 It follows JSON.
 `iframe_messaging` should be `true`. `embed` should be `true`.